Welcome to the Pescatarian Keto Blog!

 About Me & My Pescatarian Ketogenic Diet Journey

-Wondering what type of person would be behind such a blog?
-Well, I’m a 27-year-old who became a strict vegetarian at age 13 for ethical reasons and added fish to my diet at 21.
+My name is Laura, and I’m a 28-year-old who became a strict vegetarian at age 13 for ethical reasons and added fish to my diet at 21.
 Not eating meat always felt natural and right to me.
 Eating a more species-appropriate diet than pizza and pasta felt even better once I discovered keto.
+I’ve been eating a low carb diet since March of 2018.

-I believe strongly that living a species-appropriate lifestyle can transform lives!
+I believe strongly eating whole foods and avoiding grains and sugar can transform lives!
 Nutrition and exercise are critical factors that should not be ignored.
 If you ever want to talk about keto, you can find me on Twitter as @PescatarianKeto.

 Important Disclaimer About Health Information